With grocers projected to continue their digital transformations, five specific grocery technology trends are set to lead the way.

 With this reduction, brick-and-mortar grocers have the opportunity to gain share from digitally native challengers.
 Walmart, for instance, noted in its recent earnings call that there has been strength in its grocery business, in stores and online, in key markets like the United States and Mexico.
 Higher-income consumers have been visiting the stores more often, too, according to commentary on earnings calls.

-Grocery technology – Data-Powered Campaigns and Promotions
+Grocery Technology – Data-Powered Campaigns and Promotions

-Throughout 2022, grocers invested in their data-powered retail media offerings.
+Throughout this year, grocers invested in their data-powered retail media offerings.
 In the final quarter of the year, membership-only warehouse club chain BJ’s Wholesale Club announced the launch of its BJ’s Media Edge service, and multinational grocer Ahold Delhaize’s U.S. eCommerce arm Peapod Digital Labs announced it was bringing its media network in-house.

-“We’re probably one of the last large [grocers] to actually make this decision,” Peapod Digital Labs Vice President, Head of eCommerce Merchandising/AD Retail Media Bobby Watts said when asked.
-“There’s been others before us, whether it was KPM [Kroger Precision Marketing] or Walmart Connect, and then most recently last year Albertsons, with their media collective they did. … So, it just felt like it was the right time for us to also make that move.”
+“We’re probably one of the last large [grocers] to make this decision,” Peapod Digital Labs Vice President, Head of eCommerce Merchandising/AD Retail Media Bobby Watts said when asked.
+“There have been others before us, whether it was KPM [Kroger Precision Marketing] or Walmart Connect, and then most recently last year Albertsons, with their media collective they did. … So, it just felt like it was the right time for us to also make that move.”

 With all these in-house marketing businesses now up and running, the challenge in the new year becomes for grocers to offer consumer packaged goods (CPG) brands the most comprehensive and actionable data analytics.
 Retailers will compete to provide the greatest campaign-targeting capabilities.

-These offerings are highly in-demand, with inflation threatening shopper loyalty.
+These offerings are highly in demand, with inflation threatening shopper loyalty.
 In an interview, Barbara Connors, vice president of commercial insights at 84.51°, the marketing insights subsidiary of Kroger, explained that consumers often discover that they like the brand that they have traded down to as much as the one to which they were previously loyal.
 Consequently, a major promotion push now, even as prices rise, may make more sense than a long-term campaign to win back those customers down the line.

 “Historically, the reasons why someone may continue to be brand loyal just may not hold anymore because people are being forced due to financial constraints to make tradeoffs that they wouldn’t want to make,” Connors said.

-Grocery technology – The Rise in Delivery for Remote Workers
+Grocery Technology – The Rise in Delivery for Remote Workers

 Remote work is on the rise.
 A recent study found that a record number of consumers globally are at least partially working outside the office.
 The study noted that 44% said they had worked online remotely, up slightly from the previous quarter.